csimons/bnt/README.txt

     b.
 Ensure that JAVA_HOME/bin is present in your PATH.

  2. Install Apache Maven (version 3+ recommended).
     a.
-Ensure the M2_HOME environment variable is set.
+Ensure that the M2_HOME environment variable is set.
     b.
 Ensure that M2_HOME/bin is present in your PATH.

  3. From the project root directory, run "mvn clean install".